Your Next Mission Awaits

-We are dedicated to connecting the best and brightest military talent to Intel.
-Your strength of purpose, commitment to excellence, and dedication to teamwork is an ideal fit for Intel’s culture.
-Whether you are an experienced professional or recently transitioned Veteran, Intel has opportunities for you.
+We are committed to connecting the best and brightest military talent to Intel careers where you can continue to make an impact and build the future.
+Your strength of purpose, commitment to excellence, and dedication to teamwork are an ideal cultural fit.
+Whether you are an experienced professional, in school, or recently transitioning out, we have opportunities for you.

 Veterans will continue to be a key contributor to a future where the boundary between digital and physical is eroding, computing is truly mobile and ubiquitous, and everything is smart and connected.
 Your service at Intel does more than just supply our company with great talent, it reminds us of how lucky we are to have extraordinary men and women voluntarily serve our country and represent us the world over.
 The employees who have worn the uniform of the U.S. Armed Forces are a runaway success at our company and supporting Veterans is not just the right thing to do; it’s a critical part of our business success.